 Yet in 2013, the AHA issued new guidelines that suddenly made millions of healthy Americans candidates for cholesterol-lowering statin drugs, essentially helping Big Pharma push statins like vitamins.

-Since then, numerous studies have proven the ineffectiveness and the dangers of taking statins.
-But just last month, an international group of doctors and medical scholars exposed the lies about statins in a big, big way…
+Since then, numerous studies have questioned the effectiveness and uncovered potential dangers of taking statins.
+But, an international group of doctors and medical scholars may have exposed the controversy about statins in a big, big way…

 Smashing the cholesterol myth